dylan-profiler/visions/docs/_sources/visions/getting_started/extending.rst.txt

 Custom Type (from scratch)
 ---------------------------

-Each `visions` type is class extending the basic `VisionsBaseType` requiring a unique implementation of two methods:
+Each `visions` type is a subclass of  `VisionsBaseType` requiring a unique implementation of two methods:

 1. `get_relations`.
-Returns relations directed towards other types.
+Returns the set of relations mapping from another type to the current type.
 2. `contains_op`.
 Checks whether a series is of the type visions_type, returns Bool.

-To get some intuition, we can have a look at the source code of any type, in this case `visions_ordinal`.
+Let's inspect the source code for `visions_ordinal` to gather intuition.

 .. code-block:: python
     :caption: visions_ordinal.py